sharonben/Airbnb_clone/README.md

 A web app to represent the Airbnb Clone build with ReactJS

-It's a Simple WEB UI Clone using HTML, CSS, ReactJS.
+It's a WEB UI Clone using HTML, CSS, ReactJS.